Targeted Rural Underserved Track (TRUST) Program

 - University of Washington Department of Family Medicine

 - University of Washington School of Medicine

-This unique curriculum connects underserved WWAMI communities to the University of Washington School of Medicine (UWSOM) and affiliated residency programs.
+This unique curriculum connects underserved WWAMI communities to the University of Washington School of Medicine and affiliated residency programs.
 A separate admissions process allows selected students to gain experience and build relationships with specific, underserved communities frequently over the course of the student’s medical school career.